About Time (2013 film)

-About Time is a 2013 romantic science fiction comedy-drama film written and directed by Richard Curtis, and starring Domhnall Gleeson, Rachel McAdams, and Bill Nighy.
+About Time is a 2013 romantic fantasy comedy-drama film written and directed by Richard Curtis, and starring Domhnall Gleeson, Rachel McAdams, and Bill Nighy.

 The film is about a young man with the ability to time travel who tries to change his past in hopes of improving his future.
 The film was released in the United Kingdom on 4 September 2013.

 The film received mixed reviews from critics.
 At the box office, it grossed $87.1 million against a $12 million budget.
 It was dedicated to actor Richard Griffiths, who died a few months before the film's release, marking his final film appearance.